JuliaDynamics/DynamicalBilliards.jl/docs/src/ray-splitting.md

 ## Physics of the Ray-Splitting Functions
 If `T` is the transmission probability function, then the condition for transmission is simply: `T(φ, pflag, ω) > rand()`.
 If it returns `true`, transmission (i.e. ray-splitting) will happen.
 As it has already been discussed, the condition of total internal reflection must be taken care of by the user.

-The functions given to [`RaySplitter`](@ref) must have some properties in order to have physical meaning.
-One of these properties is absolutely **mandatory** for this package to work properly.
-This is the property of total internal reflection, i.e. if the refraction angle is calculated to be greater/equal than π/2, no transmission can happen. **This condition is not assured internally** and therefore you must be sure that your transmission probability function satisfies it.
+The functions given to [`RaySplitter`](@ref) should have some properties in order to have physical meaning.
+One of these properties is absolutely **mandatory** for this package to work properly, and is the property of total internal reflection, i.e. if the refraction angle is calculated to be greater/equal than π/2, no transmission can happen.
+As mentioned previously, internally the refraction angle is clamped so you can say that this condition is *asserted*.

 In order to test if the `RaySplitter` you have defined has physical meaning, the function `isphysical()` is provided
 ```@docs